ncbi/cxx-toolkit/pages/ch_core.md

     [NCBI]
     .Inherits = mytest.ini myapp.ini

-Entries in the main configuration file take priority over entries in subregistries.
+By default, entries in the main configuration file take priority over entries in subregistries.
+However, it is possible to give subregistries higher priority than the main configuration file by listing them at the front of `.Inherits` followed by a special `{}` marker standing in for the main configuration file.

 Entries defined in a subregistry can be "undefined" by explicitly defining the entry as empty in a higher priority registry file.

+Subregistry names can incorporate environment variables' values via shell-like syntax:
+`$VAR` (where `VAR` can be any valid C identifier, complete with possible underscores) or `${VAR}` (explicitly delimited).
+Obtaining a literal dollar sign requires doubling it as for `make`: `$$` Environment expansion occurs after splitting, so the Toolkit takes any resulting spaces or commas literally.

 Finally, the environment variable `NCBI_CONFIG_OVERRIDES` can be used to name a configuration file whose entries override any corresponding entries in all the processed registry files.